YWeb Career Academy

 Upon completion of the course, graduates will be prepared to pursue full-time permanent employment, paid internships or freelance careers in technology through partnerships established by YWCA Evanston/North Shore.

 Students will earn seven credit hours (from Oakton Community College) and may choose to continue their education by pursuing a Computer Information Systems Certificate, an Associate’s Degree, or a Bachelor’s Degree.

 YWeb Career Academy is designed to help women of color enter the tech field as web developers.
 Participants must meet the following qualifications:

 - High school diploma or its equivalent (or enrolled in a program that will result in a high school diploma or equivalent before completing the Certificate)

 - Interested in a career in the IT sector

-Please sign up for our emails below and we’ll keep you in the loop about YWeb Career Academy and other YWCA Economic Advancement Program opportunities.
+Interested?
+Please sign up for our Economic Advancement Program emails and we’ll keep you in the loop about the next YWeb Career Academy Open House.